Back

 • React, Redux Toolkit, Styled-components, Final Form, Rechats for the frontend.

-We put off two other client’s projects we were working on.
+We put off two other client projects we were working on.
 Our team decided to focus entirely on the new app, as it had great potential in terms of product-market fit (PMF).
-We had to make an MVP in three months, which we would then develop further.
+We had to make an MVP in three months which we would then develop further.
 Well, that’s what we thought.
 But things went differently.
 This story was full of surprises.
 We had to go back to the drawing board and change everything that we first agreed upon with the client.

 It took us seven months instead of three to complete the project.
 In addition to the increased development time, the cost of the solution has more than doubled.
 We went beyond the MVP we planned to create at first.
-As a result, we’ve made a full-fledged application ready to enter the market.
+As a result, we’ve made a full-fledged application, ready to enter the market.
 Let’s talk about what happened.

 Back to the drawing board amid the project

 We at Purrweb have a lot of experience with startups.
 It‘s not news to us that the client’s priorities may change and the scope may expand or narrow.
-In most cases, we are ready for such scenarios: there is a honed management for this.
+In most cases, we are ready for such scenarios there is honed management for this.
 But this project broke all the records.
 We weren’t expecting so many iterations.

 Initially, we planned to build a solution based on interaction with the APIs of other services.
-The app would send them the data that needs to be calculated and return the result: in doing so, they would take on some of the computation work.
+The app would send them the data that needs to be calculated and return the result.
+In doing so, they would take on some of the computation work.
 That was clear.

 After three months, we built a prototype.
 Unfortunately, we could not bring the product to the MVP stage.
-Since not all the flows were complete, users could not take to test it.
+Since not all the flows were complete, users could not test it.
 However, you could already show certain parts of the application during product presentations.

-And then everything went wrong.
+And then, everything went wrong.

 Suddenly, the client began talking about datasets pouring some new terms and throwing more and more incomprehensible requirements.
-And we realized that we failed to sync with his expectations about the project goal and scope of environmental analytics.
+And, we realized that we failed to sync with his expectations about the project goal and scope of environmental analytics.
 And maybe he didn’t know everything at the time.

 Developer on the project

 We called very often and tried to extract all the information our clientpossessed.
-Along the way, we found international specifications for greenhouse gases by ourselves.
+Along the way, we found international specifications for greenhouse gasses by ourselves.
 And then we realized that we were going the wrong way: the reports generated by our application must comply with international standards that no one told us about.

 Developer on the project

-These are GHG ( Greenhouse Gas Protocol) standards.
+These are GHG Greenhouse Gas Protocol standards.
 According to GHG, the company’s greenhouse gas emissions are divided into direct and indirect, and classified into three categories: Scope 1 (direct emissions), Scope 2 (“energy” emissions), and Scope 3 (other emissions).

 Scope 1 and Scope 2 are mandatory for reporting, and Scope 3 is voluntary.
 Companies that report on all three parameters receive a sustainable competitive advantage, more favorable lending terms, and other preferences.